 The Bank adopted the Malaysian Financial Reporting Standard 9 (MFRS 9 Financial Instruments) with effect from 1 January 2018.
-Under the impairment approach in MFRS 9, it is no longer necessary for a credit event to have occurred before credit losses are recognized.
-Instead, the Bank accounts for expected credit losses (ECL), and changes in those expected credit losses.
-The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition and, consequently, more timely information is provided about expected credit losses.
+Under the MFRS 9 impairment approach, the Bank accounts for expected credit losses (ECLs) and changes in those expected credit losses instead of recognizing credit losses after occurrence of a credit event.
+The amount of ECLs is updated at each reporting date to reflect changes in credit risk since initial recognition and, consequently, more timely information is provided on the ECLs.

-MFRS 9 requires ECLs to reflect an unbiased and probability-weighted estimate taking into account time value of money and using reasonable and supportable information that is available about past events, current conditions and forecasts of future conditions.
+MFRS 9 requires ECLs to reflect an unbiased and probability-weighted estimate, taking into account time value of money and using reasonable and supportable information available on past events, current conditions and forecasts of future conditions.
 The Bank has incorporated these components into the ECL model leveraging on the Basel II methodology on Probability of Default (PD), Loss Given Default (LGD) and Exposure at Default (EAD).